-The University is made up of a variety of facilities, primarily student residences and academic/administrative buildings.
-Academic/administrative buildings are open during normal business hours (8:00 AM to 5:00 PM) to faculty, staff, students, and University guests.
+The ATCC is made up of one main academic/administrative building that remains locked 24 hours a day.
+Faculty, staff, and students have key card access to enter the building during normal business hours (8:00 AM to 5:00 PM).
+Visitors are required to ring a doorbell, monitored by camera, and announce their presence before being authorized access to the building.
 Authorized faculty and staff are issued keys to their workplaces.
-After-hours access to locked academic and administrative buildings is restricted to authorized persons holding keys or electronic access cards for the facilities.
+After-hours access is restricted to authorized persons holding keys for the facilities.
 After-hours access is limited to those who have authorization through their status as students, faculty, staff, or visitors in connection with classes, special events, or invitation.
-This access is granted through the Arkansas Tech University Card Office, Office of Events, and/or the Department of Public Safety.
-All University buildings can be secured by a key and the majority of buildings have an electronic card reader.
-Public Safety officers conduct routine patrols of campus buildings to evaluate and monitor security related matters.
-Access to facilities is granted by issuing of keys to University personnel by Facilities Management and electronic access is granted by the Department of Public Safety.
+This access is granted through the Director of ATCC.
+Russellville Campus Public Safety officers conduct routine patrols of ATCC campus buildings to evaluate and monitor security related matters.
+Access to facilities is granted by issuing of keys to University personnel by Facilities Management.